yves-monier/hans/README.md

 I use [https://icelandiconline.com](https://icelandiconline.com) for learning Icelandic.
 Apart from its own learning resources, icelandiconline.com provides grammatical and is-en dictionary links that I've been using often enough to decide to develop a Chrome extension doing automatically for me what I had to do manually before: copy a word somewhere from my current lesson, display its [grammatical analysis](http://bin.arnastofnun.is/leit) web site, then search the displayed base form in the [IS-EN dictionary lookup](https://digicoll.library.wisc.edu/IcelOnline/Search.TEId.html) web site.

-**Note**: in my humble opinion, using Google-translate services for brute force translation of the whole lesson would be unfair and unproductive, in terms of learning.

 ## Getting Started

 - Clone or download/unzip the project, wherever you want